Kong/docs.konghq.com/app/konnect/org-management/deactivation.md

 no_version: true
 ---

-A {{site.konnect_saas}} organization is automatically deactivated after 30 days of inactivity.
+A free {{site.konnect_saas}} organization is automatically deactivated after 30 days of inactivity.

 Your organization is considered inactive when:
 * There is no user login into the organization during the past 30 days.
-* There are no API requests in either the current or the previous billing cycle.
+* There are no API requests in either the current or the previous billing cycle (30 day increments).

+Organizations in Plus or Enterprise tiers are exempt, and are never deactivated automatically.

 ## What happens if an organization is deactivated?